 - The Map: Your customer journey map at this stage should reflect what your organization would like the customer journey to look like, rather than an accurate representation of customer journey.
 These customer journey maps will later be compared with those mapped out after data collection and analysis.
 The purpose of creating two separate maps is to evaluate your organization’s current understanding of the customer journey.

 Your quantitative data should come from all of your customer engagement touchpoints: websites, brick-and-mortar stores, mobile apps, advertising units, social media accounts.
 The challenge here is that this data lives in separate locations, and data points do not share uniform formatting.
-Advertisers address this challenge directly by employing data foundation solutions, such as Signal’s Fuse Open Data Platform.
+Advertisers address this challenge directly by employing data foundation solutions, such as Signal’s platform.
 A data foundation enables advertisers to collect data from any source, merge it, and make that data available for an advertiser to distribute to any destination, in real time.

 Thorough customer journey analysis also requires qualitative customer survey data.
 This survey data will enable you to understand parts of your customers’ journey that lie outside of your visibility.
 A customer’s research on an independent customer review site or at a competitor’s store can be accounted for by using survey data.
 Companies like MaritzCX make it easy for advertisers to deploy these surveys across their customers.